2 pilots killed when jet collides with fire truck at New York's LaGuardia Airport

 FAA statistics show there were 1,636 runway incursions last year.

-LaGuardia was 19th busiest in 2024 out of more than 500 U.S. airports, with over 16.7 million passengers boarding there, according to a 2025 FAA database.
+LaGuardia was the 19th busiest U.S. airport in 2024, with over 16.7 million passengers boarding there, according to a 2025 FAA database.

-The Transportation Safety Board of Canada has sent a team of investigators to assist the U.S. officials at LaGuardia.

 The story has been updated to correct that the Port Authority video on trucks was put out last year, not last month.